joaodlf/flask-boilerplate/README.md

 # flask-boilerplate

 A boilerplate project for Flask+CLI applications.
+More information [here](https://joaodlf.com/python-for-the-web.html).

 You must create a `config.py` file at the root of the project (an example file is provided in `config_example.py`)